Frequently Asked Questions

 Pricing & Vendors

-Price ranges are based on monthly market research from Lagos, Abuja, and Port Harcourt vendors.
+Our component prices are updated regularly from market research across Lagos, Abuja, and Port Harcourt vendors and stored in a live database, so you always see current figures.
 They're indicative estimates—NOT binding quotes.
 Actual prices vary by vendor, location, installation complexity, brand preferences, and current naira exchange rates.
 Always get 3+ vendor quotes before purchasing.

 Vendors may quote higher/lower based on: (1) Brand quality (Chinese vs European equipment), (2) Installation complexity (roof access, wiring runs), (3) Profit margins, (4) Add-ons (monitoring, maintenance contracts), (5) Bulk discounts.
 Use Naijolt's range as a baseline to verify vendor quotes are reasonable.